mozilla/openbadges-validator-service/README.md

 ## API

 A simple CORS-enabled API is exposed by the validator.
+Requests should be made with a `Accept: application/json` header to receive the data as JSON.

 ### `POST /`